Udit Raj takes 'sycophancy' swipe at President Murmu, BJP says it exposes Cong's 'anti-tribal' mindset | Politics

 At a function recently, Murmu noted Gujarat manufactures 76 per cent of salt produced in the country. ''It can be said that all countrymen eat Gujarat's salt,'' she had said.

-The western state produces nearly 80 per cent of the salt consumed in India.
+The western state produces nearly 80 per cent of the salt consumed in India, according to official data.

-Hitting out at Raj, the BJP noted Congress leaders in the past also had made objectionable remarks about India's first tribal president.
+Hitting out at Raj, the BJP said in the past also Congress leaders have made objectionable remarks about India's first tribal president.

-Chowdhury had later termed it a ''slip of tongue'' and apologised to the President.
+Chowdhury had later termed it a ''slip of the tongue'' and apologised to the President.

 Another BJP spokesperson, Shehzad Poonawalla, accused the Congress of ''insulting'' India's first tribal woman president.

-Besides Chowdhury's comments, he also recalled Congress leader Ajoy Kumar's ''evil mindset'' expression while referring to the BJP's choice of her as the presidential candidate.
+Besides Chowdhury's comments, he also recalled Congress leader Ajoy Kumar using ''evil mindset'' expression while referring to the BJP's choice of Murmu as the presidential candidate.

-As the row over Udit Raj's comments intensified, the former MP issued a clarification, describing his dig on the President as his personal comments.
+In a statement, he also said,''Droupadi Murmu ji rose through sheer hard work and commitment despite her challenging socioeconomic circumstances and became the people's president but the Congress cannot accept this.''
+As the row over Udit Raj's comments intensified, the former MP issued a clarification, describing his dig at the President as his ''personal comments''.

-''My statement as regard to Draupadi Murmu ji is mine & has nothing to do with the Congress.
-Her candidature & campaign were in the name adivasi (tribal).
-It doesn’t mean she is no longer adivasi.
-My heart cries that when SC/ST reach to higher position, they ditch their communities & become mum,'' he tweeted.
+''My statement as regards Draupadi Murmu ji is mine & has nothing to do with the Congress.
+Her candidature & campaign were in the name of Adivasi (tribal).
+It doesn’t mean she is no longer Adivasi.
+My heart cries that when SC/ST reaches a higher position, they ditch their communities & become mum,'' he tweeted.

+In a video statement, Raj said, ''When Droupadi ji said that 70 per cent of people eat Gujarat's salt, I said this is the height of sycophancy.
+I did not say this to the president of India but to a representative of tribals and Dalits.
+This has nothing to do with the Congress or any political party.''
+Raj said he asked why she is silent on SC/ST issues, privatisation, reservation and so many things pass through her like the judges' panel, SC/ST panel and even the staff in the president's house, and whether she has done anything for the SC/STs. ''This communication is between us.
+We both are from the SC/ST community...Nothing to do with the president of India, as far as I am concerned...
+It is not an insult, it is my cry that when SC/ST rise to the higher office they become dumb and deaf, why they become like that, they must answer,'' he said.

+Raj also slammed BJP leader Patra, asserting that it was a communication between him and Murmu.

+''Dr Ambedkar feared that in the name of SC/ST, dumb & deaf will be represented, it’s proving.
+I was respected in BJP till I didn't raise issues related SC/ST.U rob our votes thru dummies,'' he said in another tweet.

+''Dube, Tiwari, Agarwal, Goel can’t ask such a question from Draupadi Murmu Ji what I did?
+SC/ST has the right to cry, ask questions & duty to fight for her.
+BJP gave me respect & opportunity but when I raised the issues like privatisation, reservation & representation, I became bad,'' Raj added.

 The National Commission for Women summoned Raj for his ''inappropriate and objectionable comments''.
-It has asked him to appear before the Commission in person at 3 pm October.
+It has asked him to appear before the Commission in person on October 10.

-Before the summons was issued, NCW chairperson Rekha Sharma tweeted, ''Highly objectionable statement against the Supreme power of the country and a woman who with her sheer hard work reached at this position. @Dr_Uditraj must apologise for his derogatory and insulting statement. @NCWIndia is sending him a notice.'' \RRaj comes from the Scheduled Caste community and was elected to Lok Sabha on a BJP ticket in 2014.
-He joined the Congress prior to the 2019 polls after the BJP denied him a ticket.
+NCW chairperson Rekha Sharma tweeted, ''Highly objectionable statement against the Supreme power of the country and a woman who with her sheer hard work reached this position. @Dr_Uditraj must apologise for his derogatory and insulting statement. @NCWIndia is sending him a notice.''
+Raj comes from the Scheduled Caste community and was elected to Lok Sabha on a BJP ticket in 2014.
+He joined the Congress before the 2019 polls after the BJP denied him a ticket.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)